SpoddyCoder/x4-controller-config/README.md

 ## Usage
 * Setup Steam controller support to use the `SpoddyCoder-X4-Layout` Steam Controller layout.
-  * See [Eillis' guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2954560643), but choose the `SpoddyCoder-X4-Layout` Steam Controller layout from the comunnity layouts instead.
+  * See [Eillis' guide](https://steamcommunity.com/sharedfiles/filedetails/?id=2954560643), but choose the `SpoddyCoder-X4-Layout` from the community layouts instead.
 * Drag `inputmap_5.xml` into your `<Your documents>/Egosoft/X4/<numbers>/` folder.
   * If you're just the sort of person to have a 5th controller profile already, I probably don't need to tell you to take a backup before overwriting it.
 * Load the 5th controller profile in-game.